 Gua Sha Benefits

 After a long period of development, Gua Sha therapy has been developed from a primitive method to today’s systematic treatment guided by Chinese medicine theory.
-Gua Sha treatment has its own operational methods and practical tools.
-Meanwhile, Gua Sha is applicable to a wide range of diseases.
+The treatment has its own operational methods and practical tools.
+Meanwhile, the scraping therapy is applicable to a wide range of diseases.
 This natural therapy will make a greater contribution to the health of people around the world.

 A Nature Therapy

 Today, science and technology develop rapidly.
 When people enjoy modern civilization brought by high-tech, they also take the consequences of environmental pollution, ecological imbalance and side effects of chemical drugs.
-As a result, people are increasingly aware of the importance of returning to nature, seeking non-toxic side effects and non-polluting therapies.
+As a result, people are increasingly aware of the importance of returning to nature.
+They are seeking non-toxic side effects and non-polluting therapies.
 We eagerly hope that effective green therapy will become the mainstream of medical development.

 Guasha is the product of both Chinese medicine and modern science.
-Modern industry makes the profile and surface of the scraping tool more suitable for the human body.
-Gua Sha therapy also promotes better operational techniques.
-This scraping treatment combines acupoint therapy without direct contacting, acupuncture therapy without needling, and cupping therapy without cupping device.
+The modern industry makes the profile and surface of the scraping tool more suitable for the human body.
+The scraping therapy also promotes better operational techniques.
+This treatment combines acupoint therapy without direct contacting, acupuncture therapy without needling, and cupping therapy without cupping device.

 Nowadays, Gua Sha therapy is capable to treat more than 400 diseases, including diseases in internal medicine, gynecology, pediatrics, surgery, dermatology, ophthalmology, etc.